alexmorrisnz/moodle-paygw_stripe/README.md

 Stripe offers 106+ currencies however certain payment gateways only support a subset of those.
 E.g. Alipay only supports CNY and NZD currencies.

+The plugin supports using promotion/coupon codes and automatic tax calculation.

 This plugin can be used with these payment gateways:

 * Card